 Gamma Phi Circus currently practices in the Horton Field House south gym.
+It shares this space with the University's Gymnastics Team and the School of Kinesiology and Recreation.
 Athletics needs additional practice space for the men's and women's basketball teams.
-More appropriate facilities will be identified for Gamma Phi Circus.
-A potential new home could be the facility located at 500 North Beech Street (see #45), once Campus Recreation relocates to the new Student Fitness Center and McCormick Hall.
+Once Recreation Services relocates to the new Student Fitness Center and McCormick Hall, Gamma Phi Circus and the Gymnastics Team (see #47) will move to the current Student Recreation Building at 500 N. Beech Street (see #53).